Queen of Trumps: 1835: three-year-old season

 Queen of Trumps returned to Holywell for her final appearance of the season.
 On 13 October she walked over for the Chieftain Stakes over the Mostyn mile course after the two other entries were withdrawn.

 1836: four-year-old season

 Queen of Trumps began her third and final season with two appearances at Chester Racecourse in early May.
 She won the Stand Cup beating the five-year-old Red Rover and then walked over for the Marquis of Westminster's Plate a day later.
 In June the filly appeared at Newton-le-Willows Racecourse and won the Borough Cup over two miles, beating Mr Ramsay's horse Vestment at odds of 1/6.
 Queen of Trumps' racing career ended as it had begun with a race at the Holywell Hunt in October when she defeated Lord Westminster's four-year-old Oswald in a two-mile Post Sweepstakes.

 Stud career

-Queen of Trumps was retired from racing to become a broodmare at her owners stud.
+Queen of Trumps was retired from racing to become a broodmare at her owner's stud.
 She produced only four foals: